isomerpages/nrf-ctrlshift/index.md

       url: /about
       alt: about img
       image: /images/aboutimghorizontal.png
+      description: The fields of science, technology and engineering (STE) are crucial in building a nation.
 notification: "\n"
 description: Meet the people behind the most exciting Science, Technology and Engineering projects that are shaping the future of Singapore.